 Your child will work with everyday objects that have a visible purpose.
 A three year old will wash, rinse, and dry his own glass after he’s had snack.
 He knows that he’s done important work because he’s seen you do the same thing at home.
 This part of our classroom offers your child a comfortable link between home and school, and it allows him to practice being just like an adult.
 While moving through this part of the curriculum, your child will learn to pay attention to detail, to persevere, to gain precision, and to develop great concentration.
 His fine motor skills will improve dramatically, his ability to focus on his work will grow even longer, and his organizational skills will begin to develop.

-There are items that vary in colour, shape, texture, or sound.
+There are learning materials that help with the discrimination of colour, shape, size, texture, smell or sound.
 This will encourage your child to notice small, but important, differences.
 Here, the children start to distinguish, and to categorize in their developing minds.

-Sensorial activities provide opportunities to learn about the colours and shapes that surround us.
+Sensorial activities provide opportunities to learn about the the world that surround us.
 It’s a stepping off point for so many interesting activities!
-The sensorial area also has early math and early writing activities.

 Language and reading is a process that develops step by step.

 Step by step, he’ll move through the phonograms to a place where reading is a pleasure and writing is easy.
 In the meantime, his confidence is growing and his brain is developing at a rapid pace.
-Learning at this stage of life can be effortless.
+Learning at this stage of life is often effortless.

 When a Montessori trained child hears the number 10,623, he visualizes 10 thousand cubes, 6 hundred squares, 2 tens, and 3 units.
 It makes sense to him.
 That’s why Montessori children can work so effectively in math.
 They don’t just learn by rote.
 They actually understand what they are doing.